 1. Nonrefundable application fee of $55

-2. Tuition/ Supervision fees are billed biannually on July 1 and January 15.
+2. Tuition and Supervision fees are billed biannually on July 1 and January 15.

 Each participant will be assigned an advisor who will be available to assist with progression and to serve as a liaison with the faculty.
-Upon successful completion of the program each participant will be awarded a certificate.
-The progress of students is reviewed by their supervisors, their advisor and the Progression Committee.
-Supervisors and advisors are available to discuss a student's progress.
+Student progress is reviewed by supervisors together with his/her advisor.

 Continuing Education Credits

+At this time, NYPSI is approved to offer continuing education credit for PPP courses taken by physicians, psychologists, and social workers.
 Credit is based on attendance.
-Please contact the Administrative Director to obtain documentation of CME or CE credit upon the completion of your course at 212-879-7050.
+Please contact the Administrative Director to obtain documentation of credit at 212-879-7050.